 Announcement: FFUI Dashboard Migration

-In 2024, Kibo released a new and improved version of the Fulfiller UI dashboard.
+In 2024, Kibo made a new version of the Fulfiller UI dashboard available for enablement.
 We will now begin the process of upgrading all clients who use the FFUI to this new dashboard.
-Sandboxes can begin upgrading as of February 24 and we ask that you test in sandbox once yours is upgraded.
-Please contact Kibo Support to schedule your upgrade before the target deadline for production cutover, which is currently planned for April 16.
+Dates will be communicated soon.

 This version also enables you to implement Fulfillment SLAs if you want to use them.
 Please review the Fulfiller documentation for more information about both the dashboard and SLAs.